hesamzakerirad/immigration-roadmap/Destination/README.md

 #### Useful Stats
 - The Netherlands' population is around 17.5 million as of 2022.
 - Roughly 90% of people speak English in The Netherlands.
+- Since 2015, an average of 183k people have immigrated to The Netherlands every year. ([See Reference](https://stats.oecd.org/Index.aspx?DataSetCode=MIG))
 ---
 ### 4- Denmark